8 Inventory Demand Forecasting Techniques You Must Try in 2020

 Inventory demand forecasting is the process of predicting customer demand for an inventory item over a defined period of time.
 Accurate inventory demand forecasting enables a company to hold the right amount of stock without over or under-stocking, for optimum inventory control.
 Historical data trends and market knowledge of how demand can fluctuate are often used to forecast inventory demand.

-The importance of demand forecasting accuracy
+The importance of statistical demand forecasting

 8 of the best demand forecasting techniques

 There are many demand forecasting techniques a business can implement.
-These include both quantitative demand forecasting and (using historical demand data) and qualitative demand forecasting (based on more subjective opinions and insights).
+These include both quantitative forecasting and (using historical demand data) and qualitative forecasting (based on more subjective opinions and insights).
 Let’s take a closer look:

 1. Inventory demand types